 something like /usr/lib for the library and /usr/include for the

-Once these two libraries are installed and the Makefile is edited
+Once these libraries are installed you should take a look at the

 directory.
 This will produce the executable